OR WAIT 15 SECS

 LAS VEGAS – The Southern Nevada Health District has identified 77 potential clinic-associated hepatitis C infections during its continuing investigation into the outbreak associated with the Endoscopy Center of Southern Nevada.
-There have been a total of eight acute hepatitis C cases associated with the outbreak, seven of which can be linked directly to the
+There have been a total of eight acute hepatitis C cases associated with the outbreak, seven of which can be linked directly to the Shadow Lane clinic.
+To date, the health district has interviewed approximately 400 people who received positive test results and were patients at the clinic between March 2004 and Jan.
+11, 2008.

 Since the initial patient notification Feb.
 27, approximately 50,000 test panels have been ordered through local labs; however, this number represents the number of tests ordered and not the number of patients who have been tested.
 The health district cannot say for certain that the number of test panels represents everyone who received a notification.
 “Because the patient list we received was not complete, we cannot say for certain if all of the affected patients have been tested,” said Dr. Lawrence Sands, chief health officer.
 “The health district continues to receive a higher number of positive test results than we did before the notification in February, which means people are getting tested and that is a positive outcome.”